-Coaches tests are now available.
+Coaches exams are now available on the Dragonfly Site.
+You must create an account on the dragonflymax.com site in order to take your coaches rules exam.
 Please make sure you have taken and passed the test in your sport before you coach your first contest.
 All head coaches are required to pass their respective tests with an 80% or higher.

 In a continued effort to educate our coaches, officials, parents and students, we are pleased to announce a free course dealing with the importance of proper concussion recognition and management in high school sports.
 It is imperative that all parties involved are as educated as possible on the signs and symptoms of concussions for the safety of our students.
 Please click on the link below to register (if you are not a member of the NFHS Learn site, you will need to register to view the course) and take the 20 minute course.
 It could save a life!